-One of the mainstays of the Collaborative Process is that every aspect is transparent – information is shared with everyone and all interests are considered.
+One of the mainstays of the Collaborative Process is that every aspect is transparent - information is shared with everyone and all interests are considered.
 It is also important to have some common knowledge and understanding about divorce.
-The FAQ page provides some valuable information, and the Tour will address the process and participants.
-But here are some very important Myths & Realities about divorce and Collaborative.
+Here are some very important Myths & Realities about divorce and Collaborative.

 Myth: No divorce is easy.
 Even if your situation only involves 2 people with no belongings, no interests, no children, no financial assets, no debts and no needs for the future.
 However, you can “do it yourself” in that type of situation.
 Collaborative is designed to minimize the emotional and financial drain of divorce, and allow couples to focus on everyone’s best interests.
 The process is not necessarily easier, but the outcome is almost always better for everyone.
 In Wisconsin no divorce can be accomplished in less than 120 days – the minimum waiting period set by state statute.
 In Collaborative, you set the pace, not the Court.

 Reality: It CAN be but most importantly, the process is more efficient from a financial perspective.
 Collaborative uses the best professionals for the issue at hand and while the total cost may be similar to other forms of divorce, the outcome is more customized to your situation.
 In litigation, all the fees typically are paid to the attorney, even if they lack the expertise for the issue.
 For example, with Collaborative you develop a Parenting Plan with a Child Specialist trained and experienced in drafting plans that make sense for your situation.
 Moreover, the hourly fee of the expert is almost always less than an attorney.
 In litigation or traditional divorce, the attorney will draft the plan, and charge you for that even though they have no training with parenting plans.
 Collaborative is a better emotional, practical and economic decision.